satellytes/satellytes.com/blog-posts/scoped-registry.md

 ## 401 Unauthorized... what 😱?

 Even if the registry is hosted internally, it is good practice to add authentication to prevent anonymous access to the packages.
 This can be in form of username and password or via an access token.
-For username and password the registries normally use basic authentication ([Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication)).
+For username and password normally basic authentication ([Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication)) is used.
 To create the authentication string we take the username and password, separated with a colon and then encode it with base64:

 `username:password` ⇒ in our case `sirwombat:thecudd1er!` ⇒ base64 encoded ⇒ `c2lyd29tYmF0OnRoZWN1ZGQxZXIh`